Morriar/csg_debug_2017/bugs/FireMatches/PUBLIC/README.md

 Finding the love of your life can be pretty hard.
 Luckily, FireMatches is here!

-This program represents the backend of the now famous FireMatches app that allows you to find single people in your area.
+This program represents the backend of the now famous FireMatches app that allows you to find single people in your area based on a revolutionary matching algorithm.

-The backend uses a unencrypted plain file database to store people profiles and displays match statistics for specific dating requests.
+The backend uses a (un)encrypted plain file database to store people profiles and displays match statistics for specific dating requests.

 ## Usage